*If your swimming pool is green or in need of a clean up do not drain it as your first option, Jim’s Pool Care can help.

 Whilst draining a pool may be required in some instances, it is not normally required nor recommended as routine practice.

 A risk assessment of a pool and its surrounds should always be done before accepting a job, providing a quoting or draining.
 If in doubt, do not proceed and seek out expert advice.

 If you are not sure – do not proceed and seek out professional advice.
 The profit gained from undertaking an acid wash or other similar works is negligible if things turn bad due to poor planning, practice or negligence.

 - Do not drain a pool during extended periods of heavy rain

 - Ensure that the Hydrostatic Valve is working before you start draining

-- Pump any discharge into the sewer (check with your local council for rules) and far away from the actual pool
+- Pump any discharge into the *sewer or *storm water (*check with your local council for rules and it can be different from state to state)

 - Make sure pool is sufficiently braced or OK’d by expert before draining

 - Once drained, work as fast as you can.
 Do not leave pool unattended and refill as soon as possible.

 - Make sure your insured as even an expert approach can turn bad